 FoodGrads Podcast Ep.01 – Supporting Students & Graduates Start their Career in the Food & Beverage Industry with FoodGrads Founder Nicole Gallace

-FoodGrads is an interactive platform for the Food & Beverage Industry focused on closing the gap between students/recent graduates, educators and employers in food service & food processing.
-Our mission is to support the next generation of food industry professionals.
-Our broader priority is to attract forward thinking, socially conscious people to pursue a career in food.
-An exclusive community of ‘food’ minded professionals who collaborate and aspire to a healthier world.
+FoodGrads is an interactive platform designed to bridge the gap between students, recent graduates, educators, and employers in Canada’s food and beverage industry.
+The mission is simple but powerful: to support the next generation of food industry professionals and to attract forward-thinking, socially conscious individuals into a career in food.

 Show Notes